Fault Tolerant Zero Forcing: Preliminaries

-We will show in \Cref{sec:families} that several common graph families, such as paths, stars, and complete graphs, have equality with this lower bound when $k=1$, but in general this is not the case.
+We will show in \Cref{sec:families} that several common graph families, such as paths, stars, and complete graphs, have equality with this lower bound when $k=1$.
+Note that these families all have extreme zero forcing numbers relative to their order.
+When the zero forcing number of a graph is lower, such as cycles and wheels, inequality is obtained.
+See \Cref{sec:families} for more details.

 If a graph $G$ contains two minimum zero forcing sets with no vertices in common, then choosing the union of those sets provides a fault tolerant zero forcing set and establishes that $\Z_t(G) \leq 2\Z(G)$, but in practice this is not a very useful bound.